-The Plan includes two types of transition zones as buffers between development densities and intensities: (1) Neighborhood Transitions to ensure that new development is compatible with pre-existing neighborhoods single-family residential areas to the north and south of the Plan area and (2) an Escarpment Transition in the eastern part of the Plan area to ensure development compatible with sensitive lands within the Petroglyph National Monument.
+Illustration - Example of potential development layout assuming Anticipated Build-out levels by 2035 The Plan includes two types of transition zones as buffers between development densities and intensities: (1) Neighborhood Transitions to ensure that new development is compatible with single-family residential areas to the north and south of the Plan area and (2) an Escarpment Transition in the eastern part of the Plan area to ensure development compatible with sensitive lands within the Petroglyph National Monument.

 As Volcano Heights is a unique landscape that shares a border with the Petroglyph National Monument, the Plan takes an innovative approach toward building height limits to concentrate opportunities for height and density toward the center of the Plan area and step heights down toward the edges with Transition zones.
 The Plan offers an optional bonus height system as an incentive to preserve and provide public access to rock outcroppings and other sensitive lands.
-[See Section 6.4 Optional Height Bonus for Buildings starting on page 115.]
+[See Section 6.4 Optional Height Bonus for Buildings starting on page 111.]